purescript/spago/README.md

 spago --bash-completion-script $(which spago) >> ~/.bash_completion
 ```

+*Note*: if you installed Spago not with NPM, but with PNPM or some other package manager,
+this package manager might have bundled your installation and your package name in the script may end up being incorrect.
+For example, when installed with PNPM, the resulting script will reference incorrect package `bundle.js` instead of `spago`.
+If you're using something other than NPM, verify the referenced package name in the completions script.

 ### Install autocompletions for `zsh`

 Autocompletions for `zsh` need to be somewhere in the `fpath` - you can see the folders